CocoShesh/Todo-App/README.md

 ### Mobile Design - Light
 ![Mobile Design - Light](/design/mobile-design-light.jpg)

-Features
+## Features

-    View the optimal layout for the app depending on their device's screen size Hover states for all interactive elements on the page Add new todos to the list
+- View the optimal layout for the app depending on their device's screen size
+- Hover states for all interactive elements on the page
+- Add new todos to the list
-    Mark todos as complete
+- Mark todos as complete
-    Delete todos from the list
+- Delete todos from the list
-    Filter by all/active/complete todos
+- Filter by all/active/complete todos
-    Clear all completed todos
+- Clear all completed todos
-    Toggle light and dark mode
+- Toggle light and dark mode
-    Bonus: Drag and drop to reorder items on the list
+- Bonus: Drag and drop to reorder items on the list

-Getting Started
+## Getting Started

-    Clone the repository: git clone https://github.com/your-username/todo-app.git
+1. Clone the repository: `git clone https://github.com/your-username/todo-app.git`
-    Navigate to the project directory: cd todo-app Open index.html in your preferred web browser.
+2. Navigate to the project directory: `cd todo-app`
+3. Open `index.html` in your preferred web browser.

-Usage
+## Usage

-    Add a new todo by typing it in the input field and pressing Enter.
+- Add a new todo by typing it in the input field and pressing Enter.
-    Mark a todo as complete by clicking on it.
+- Mark a todo as complete by clicking on it.
-    Delete a todo by clicking on the delete icon next to it.
+- Delete a todo by clicking on the delete icon next to it.
-    Use the filter options to view all/active/completed todos.
+- Use the filter options to view all/active/completed todos.
-    Clear all completed todos by clicking on the "Clear Completed" button.
+- Clear all completed todos by clicking on the "Clear Completed" button.
-    Toggle between light and dark mode by clicking on the sun/moon icon.
+- Toggle between light and dark mode by clicking on the sun/moon icon.
-    Bonus: Drag and drop todos to reorder them.
+- Bonus: Drag and drop todos to reorder them.

-Technologies Used
+## Technologies Used

-    HTML
-    CSS
-    JavaScript
+- React Js
+- Reach Hook Form
+- React Hot Toast
+- uuid
+- Visual Studio Code
+- Tailwind Css

-Credits
+## Credits

 This project was inspired by [design source/name], and icons were provided by [icon source/name].

-License
+## License

 This project is licensed under the [License Name] License - see the LICENSE.md file for details.